-Action interpretation determines the effects of go/no-go and approach/avoidance actions on food choice
+Examining the role of action interpretation in changes in choice induced by go/no-go and approach/avoidance responses: A Registered Report Introduction

-Introduction

 Understanding how our preferences for certain objects are formed and can be modified has important implications for explaining and changing human behavior.
 For instance, people's preferences for appetitive yet unhealthy foods (e.g., those that contain high sugar, fat, and salt; Breslin, 2013) can lead them to frequently choose and overconsume these foods.
 Accordingly, changing their preferences for such foods may be one fruitful way to reduce unhealthy eating behavior and the associated negative health consequences.